 CBD has been shown to activate both the cannabinoid and PPAR Gamma receptor in skin, which is probably responsible for its claimed skin benefits.
-Reported skin benefits include:
+Reported benefits when using CBD Skincare include:

 In order to understand how CBD works, we first have to understand the body’s Endocannabinoid System (ECS).
 The NIH defines the ECS as, “a recently discovered signaling system comprising the cannabinoid CB1 and CB2 receptors, their intrinsic lipid ligands, endocannabinoids, and the associated enzymatic machinery.”1